Midlife Crisis Watches

 What’s your favorite watch category?

-I lean heavily toward dress watches.
-They make up 45% of my single-watch posts.
-But the data shows that field watches actually resonate most with my audience, at 44% above baseline engagement on just 8 posts.
-Chronographs are my second-most-posted category at 25%.
+I lean heavily toward dress watches, and both datasets agree.
+They make up close to half of my single-watch posts, and my first-half 2026 wear log says the same thing: dress watches take about a third of my actual wrist time, with chronographs second at roughly a fifth.
+The data also shows that field watches resonate most with my audience, well above baseline engagement on only a handful of posts.
 I think of myself as a dress-watch collector whose audience secretly wants more tool watches.

 What dial colors dominate your collection?